fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/create-multi-currency-transactions.md

 When dealing with multi-currency transactions, it's important to be aware of how exchange rate fluctuations can impact your financial statements:

-1. **Realized gains/losses**: These occur when you actually convert money from one currency to another, such as when receiving a foreign currency payment into your base currency bank account.
+1. **Realized gains/losses**: These occur when you actually convert money from one currency to another, such as when receiving a foreign currency payment into your base currency bank account

 2. **Unrealized gains/losses**: These are potential gains or losses on outstanding foreign currency balances due to exchange rate changes.
-They're typically calculated at the end of a reporting period.
+They're typically calculated at the end of a reporting period

 Fiskl helps manage these by:
 - Automatically calculating exchange rates at the time of transaction